snoby/chia-docker/Readme.md

 3. Executing the scripts via cron requires [extra permissions on Mac OS](https://osxdaily.com/2020/04/27/fix-cron-permissions-macos-full-disk-access/).
 4. I had to use *docker buildx* to create the arm64 version.
 Docker Hub does not easily create arm64 images.
 5. I should try to keep the Docker ENV stable - but sometimes the variable names just do not add up.
+6. Executing the scripts via cron on Mac OS X is very slow as it will run with Background priority.
+Use launchd instead and set ProcessType to Interactive.
+7. Uploading via ftp seems the most reliable to me, curlftpfs didn't work and is more complicated to setup.